Hubs-Foundation/hubs-docs/docs/setup-custom-domain.md

 ---
 id: setup-custom-domain
 title: Custom Domains (Pro Plan)
+description: This guide walks you through the steps of adding, updating, and removing a custom domain on your Hub.
 ---

 _This guide walks you through the steps of adding, updating, and removing a custom domain on your Hub.
 This feature is available on Professional plans._